 If the size of your target audience on LinkedIn is 1 million people, then you'll need to spend over $700,000 to reach them all.
 (See our blog on the cost of generating 60+ high quality leads in under two weeks for stats).
 To make things more complicated, not every one of those people is going to log in every day.
 LinkedIn will run your ad regardless, which means that your impressions - and budget - will be wasted on the same people seeing your ad multiple times.

-LinkedIn is a US-based company, so runs on US time.
-If you’ve budgeted, say, $500 a day, then your budget allowance of roughly 70,000 impressions will start being spent at the beginning of a day in the US.
+LinkedIn is a US-based company, and runs on US time.
+If you've budgeted, say, $500 a day, then your budget allowance of roughly 70,000 impressions will start being spent at the beginning of a day in the US.
 For companies targeting Australians or Kiwis, this means that their budget will be wasted on a small number of early risers (or overseas travellers).
 It will run out by the time the majority of their target audience wakes up.

 To ensure your budget is being spent wisely, consider pausing your ads when the majority of your audience is asleep and reactivating them first thing in the morning.
 Annoying, but well worth it.
 Remember that even if you select a pay-per-click/lead option, impressions will still affect your budget.

 Gating content is the best lead generation method because it acts as a lead qualifier.
 Only people who are interested in what you're selling will give you their contact details.
 To maximise the number of leads you get for your budget, you'll want to remove as many barriers as possible.
 One such barrier is the scepticism of prospects about whether they will receive something valuable.
 Scepticism can be overcome by either using a carousel ad or video ad displaying excerpts from each page of your promoted content.
 This will give viewers a preview of what they can expect from you.
 While prospects won't be able to read your content, these ads will reassure them that you're offering something valuable and legitimate.